openvinotoolkit/training_extensions/README.md

 - **Action recognition** including action classification and detection
 - **Anomaly recognition tasks** including anomaly classification, detection and segmentation

-OTX also supports different training types:
+OpenVINO™ Training Extensions also supports different training types:

 - **Supervised**, incremental training including class incremental scenario and contrastive learning for classification and semantic segmentation tasks
 - **Semi-supervised learning**
 - **Self-supervised learning**

-Moving forward, OTX provides the following features:
+Moving forward, OpenVINO™ Training Extensions provides the following features:

 - **Distributed training** to accelerate the training process when you have multiple GPUs
 - **Half-precision training** to save GPUs memory and use larger batch sizes
 - Integrated, efficient **hyper-parameter optimization module (HPO)**.
 Through dataset proxy and built-in hyper-parameter optimizer, you can get much faster hyper-parameter optimization compared to other off-the-shelf tools.
 The hyperparameter optimization is dynamically scheduled based on your resource budget.
-- OTX uses **[Datumaro](https://github.com/openvinotoolkit/datumaro)** as the backend to hadle datasets.
-Thanks to that, OTX supports the most common academic field dataset formats for each task.
+- OpenVINO™ Training Extensions uses **[Datumaro](https://github.com/openvinotoolkit/datumaro)** as the backend to hadle datasets.
+Thanks to that, OpenVINO™ Training Extensions supports the most common academic field dataset formats for each task.
 We constantly working to extend supported formats to give more freedom of datasets format choice.
 - **Auto-configuration functionality**.
-OTX analyzes provided dataset and chooses the proper task and model template to have the best accuracy/speed trade-off.
+OpenVINO™ Training Extensions analyzes provided dataset and chooses the proper task and model template to have the best accuracy/speed trade-off.
 It will also make a random auto-split of your dataset if there is no validation set provided.

 ---

-## OTX CLI Commands
+## OpenVINO™ Training Extensions CLI Commands

 - `otx find` helps you quickly find the best pre-configured models templates as well as a list of supported backbones
 - `otx build` creates the workspace folder with all necessary components to start training.
 It can help you configure your own model with any supported backbone and even prepare a custom split for your dataset